spatialos/gdk-for-unity/docs/reference/workflows/ecs/temporary-components.md

 }
 ```

+**Example of how to filter for all entities with a temporary component**
 ```csharp
 // Ensure that the temporary component has already been added
 // by running this system after AddComponentSystem